-- Create a winter grazing plan with your farm team and implement it over winter. - Ensure stock have adequate feed, shelter and access to loafing areas and are appropriately transitioned to the crop. - For sheep and cattle, use long narrow breaks with long faces that are moved more frequently. - Graze in a strategic direction within a paddock to maintain as big a buffer as possible between the stock and waterbodies or CSA's. - Keep stock out of critical source areas in paddocks such as gullies and swales. - Have a plan for adverse or bad weather events so that stock can be moved to minimise environmental damage and seek adequate shelter if necessary.
+- Create a winter grazing plan with your farm team and implement it over winter. - Ensure stock have adequate feed, shelter and access to loafing areas and are appropriately transitioned to the crop. - Graze in a strategic direction within a paddock to maintain as big a buffer as possible between the stock and waterbodies or critical source areas. - Keep stock out of critical source areas and at least 5m from waterways. - Have a plan for adverse or bad weather events so that stock can be moved to minimise environmental damage and seek adequate shelter if necessary. - Be aware of any national or regional regulatory or consent requirements.